Mysteries of Primeval China, Part 2: Who Killed the Gods?

 Even so, at some point we’ve got to draw a line and say, “Verified history reaches at least this far back.
 From this line forward, we can be certain we’re firmly within the realm of proven historical fact.”

-All historians of China agree that the Shang dynasty — which ruled from around 1600 to 1046 BCE — falls squarely within the realm of verified history.
+All historians of China agree that the Shang Dynasty — which ruled from around 1700 to 1046 BCE (roughly the era of Babylon) — falls squarely within the realm of verified history.

-Since writing seems to begin with the Shang, historians of China have an unfortunate tendency to gloss over the epochs between the first arrival of Homo sapiens in China, and the rise of the Shang dynasty more than 30,000 years later.
+Since writing seems to have been formalized under the Shang, historians of China have an unfortunate tendency to gloss over the epochs between the first arrival of Homo sapiens in China, and the rise of the Shang dynasty more than 30,000 years later.
 (One popular book, for example, glibly sums up all those millennia in a single brief chapter titled, “From Ape-Men to the Shang.”)

 However, the earliest serious studies of Chinese history (compiled by imperial scholars in the 100s BCE) claim that the Shang unseated an even earlier dynasty called the Xia.